zzqq0212/ECG/docs/input_payload.md

 ## input payload generate

 ### Install LLVM Compile Chain
-We use LLVM in ECG, so make sure kernel call graph chain can be extracted by ECG
+We use LLVM compile chain to analyze Linux kernel source code in ECG, so that linux kernel call graph chain can be extracted.
 ``` bash